 Easy to use and versatile, wooden mate gourds offer an attractive way to drink mate.
 They’re usually made from palo santo (holy stick) or algarrobo (carob) trees.
-Not as common, but some are made from the hardest wood in the world (Lignam Vitae), such as our Lignam Original Mate Gourds.
+Not as common, but some are made from Coastal Spanish Cedar, as our handcrafted Quantum Cups.

 Palo santo wood is very dense and heavy; it’s durable and sturdy.
 It imparts a faint piney flavor on the mate.
 Carob is significantly lighter and has a reddish hue.